 After exploring Rossend Castle you might want to plan a little more time to watch the Highland Games that happen once a year (in the Summer).
 The whole village comes out and it’s a proper event that’s great to experience.

 Oh yeah… although you won’t miss it, keep your eyes peeled for The Binn that’s a mountain just outside the town itself.
-It’s a very old Volcanic Plug (similar to that on which Edinburgh Castle sits upon).
+It’s a very old Volcanic Plug (similar to that on which Edinburgh Castle sits).

 11.)
 See the ruins at Incholm Island

 Remember I mentioned about visiting Aberdour?
 Well, once you’re there make sure to hop over to the stunning Incholm Island.
-Here, you can explore the ruins of Inchcolm Abbey that’s perched on the island of Inchcolm (about 1/4 mile from Aberdour’s shores).
+Here, you can explore the ruins of Inchcolm Abbey which is perched on the island of Inchcolm (about 1/4 mile from Aberdour’s shores).

-If you’re coming from Edinburgh, hope over to Hawes Pier (in South Queensferry) and take the Maid of the Forth for a day visit to the island.
+If you’re coming from Edinburgh, hop over to Hawes Pier (in South Queensferry) and take the Maid of the Forth for a day visit to the island.

 It has some gorgeous beaches too (they are some of the best things to do in Fife, well… relax on at least).